History of Deportivo de A Coruña: 2003/2004: Final four in Europe

 But October proved to be an excellent month as three out of four Liga matches were won, Deportivo survived in the Copa del Rey and achieved its second European victory.
-The Liga wins obtained in Riazor were against Atlético de Madrid (5-1) and Valencia (2-1) while a serious team achieved a brilliant 0–2 victory at the Nou Camp.
+The Liga wins obtained in Riazor were against Atlético de Madrid (5–1) and Valencia (2–1) while a serious team achieved a brilliant 0–2 victory at the Nou Camp.
 It was the third win of Deportivo in this stadium out of the last four encounters and the poor Catalans suffered.
 After the win against Valencia the Galicians led the Primera División again and the team looked stable.
 A line-up filled with many reserves achieved a late Copa victory at regional rivals Compostela, but this match was overshadowed by the violent death of Deportivo supporter Manuel Ríos Suárez.

-In Europe the team remained unbeaten as an important victory was achieved at home against AS Monaco (1-0).
+In Europe the team remained unbeaten as an important victory was achieved at home against AS Monaco (1–0).
 A goal of Diego Tristán was enough to give the Galicians seven points after three matches although this time luck was on Deportivo's side.
-The team suffered against the French side and were fortunate to keep the points at home, something which didn't happen against Mallorca on 29 October.
-Deportivo lost its first home match that season (0-2) and saw the gap being narrowed to just one point.
+The team suffered against the French side and were fortunate to keep the points at home, something which did not happen against Mallorca on 29 October.
+Deportivo lost its first home match that season (0–2) and saw the gap being narrowed to just one point.

-November didn't prove to be as successful as October as the team lost its steam.
+November did not prove to be as successful as October as the team lost its steam.
 The four Liga matches that month only delivered five points and Deportivo dropped to the third place behind Valencia and Real Madrid.
-There were 0-0 draws at Murcia and Betis Sevilla while the team even lost its home match against Villarreal (0-1).
-The only domestical highlight that month was a 2–1 victory against Real Sociedad after being 0-1 down.
+There were 0-0 draws at Murcia and Betis Sevilla while the team even lost its home match against Villarreal (0–1).
+The only domestical highlight that month was a 2–1 victory against Real Sociedad after being 0–1 down.
 This match was played just three days after Deportivo suffered the worst humiliation in their history: an 8–3 defeat at AS Monaco.
 Despite a great goal of Diego Tristán, which even was crowned Eurosports's Goal of the Year, the team looked completely lost.
 During the break Molina was left behind sick in the dressing room and within minutes his replacement, Munúa, leaked several goals.
 Fortunately this mistake was made up during the 3–0 home win against AEK Athens that same months.